Local testing framework

 Copy

-You can load data.csv into a Snowpark DataFrame using the following code.
-You need to put the file onto a stage first.
-Otherwise, you will get a file can not be found error.
+You can use the following code to load data.csv into a Snowpark DataFrame.
+You need to put the file onto a stage first; If you do not, you will receive a “file cannot be found” error.

 from snowflake.snowpark.types import StructType, StructField, IntegerType, BooleanType, StringType, DoubleType